Angustown School

 Angustown School was a government school in the district of Angustown in Victoria, Australia.
-It is located 140 km north of Melbourne near Nagambie and Whroo.
+It was located 140 km north of Melbourne near Nagambie and Whroo.

 History

 The Angustown School, also known as Bailieston North School, operated from 1889 to 1903.

 The school was located near Reedy Lake and close to a sawmill operated by local entrepreneur Angus Cameron, who gave the district its name.
 The school was placed there at the request of Mr Cameron.
 The families of the men he employed had 40 children, so he asked that a school be provided for them.

 A report by inspector Samuel Ware dated December 28, 1888, describes most of the parents as working at Cameron's mill plus "two have small selections near the sawmill, but they depend for their livelihood on it."

 He wrote that 12 children of school age lived within two miles of the school, with 12 others being aged between three and six.

 Mr Ware said the children of the district would be unable to attend other schools.
 Whroo was six miles distant.
 The nearest school, Bailieston, was 3.5 miles away in a straight line without roads and the "intervening space is often flooded."

 The inspector recommended against purchasing a site for the proposed school at Angustown, and noted that Mr Cameron had promised to erect a suitable building.

 The department agreed if accommodation could be found for the teacher.
 It paid Cameron one shilling a year rent for the land on which the school, originally known as Bailieston North, was built.
 The school opened on May 16, 1889, with Elizabeth Moss as head teacher.
 Its average attendance that year was 18.

 In June 1889, inspector Dean reported:

 "The building has been erected by the residents.
 It is constructed of hardwood, with the exception of the floor.
 It has no ceiling and is not lined.
 No fireplace or chimney has been built, and as the winter threatens to be a severe one, I recommend that an iron chimney be sent at once.
 I think Mr A. Cameron will undertake to put it up at once.